-Fossil collecting methods differ from one locality to another so does the equipment, some localities require digging, some break opening concretions, some collecting from the surface, some climbing cliffs.
+Fossil collecting methods differ from one locality to another so does the equipment, some localities require digging, some break opening concretions, some collecting from the surface, and others require rock climbing.
+Below is a list of equipment that is handy and great to start any type of field work.

 Choosing a backpack, consider a lightweight hiking backpack with multiple compartments to fit your equipment and fossils.
 Personally, I prefer to carry fossils in a bucket unless the fossil site is hardly reachable and requires scrambling or rock climbing.